CaseyMatthews/kivy-pong-tutorial/README.md

 #### Ensure Correct Version of Python

 This project requires a specific version python to run properly.
 Reference the required version in this project's <em>Pipfile</em> and ensure that it is installed on your system ([Python Downloads](https://www.python.org/downloads/)).
-It is not required to be the default python install on your system, it just needs to be present.
+It is not required to be the default python install, it just needs to be present.
 Take note of its install location to use later.

 #### Install Pipenv